What’s the Return on Timber Investments?

 The same report finds a Sharpe ratio of 1.03 for timberland, in comparison to 0.76 for the S&P 500.
 (With Sharpe ratios, which are a common metric investors use to determine the relative risk of an investment, the higher the better.)

 That means that while total returns for the S&P 500 exceed those of timberland by a little, its volatility exceeds timber by a lot.
-This is why timberland is used as a stabilizing force in many institutional investment portfolios.

 It’s also worth noting that timber investments may be tax advantaged.
 Because they are typically long term investments, subject to meeting the holding period criteria, they will receive long term capital gains tax treatment rather than be taxed at ordinary income rates.